 The work on the Feasibility Study Report is split evenly between the USACE and the PLD.
 The Feasibility Study has been advanced to a draft format stage.
 There are three alignments being reviewed; one that followed the wet-dry interface with the wetlands from the Upper Guide Levee to Hope Canal (Environmentally Preferred Alignment); one that followed the petroleum pipeline right-of-way from the Upper Guide Levee to Hope Canal then turning south toward the Mississippi River (Pipeline Avoidance and Storage Capacity Alignment); and one that followed the Interstate-10 route from the Upper Guide Levee to the Marvin Braud Pump Station in Ascension Parish (Locally Preferred Alignment).
-The Environmentally Preferred and Pipeline Avoidance and Storage Capacity Alignments are considering protection for the St James Parish communities via non-structural methods such as ring levees, property elevations, etc. The Locally Preferred Alignment is the only one that protects the entire study area and all critical infrastructure (including I-10, US Hwy 61, refineries, petrochemical plants, Port of South Louisiana, etc.) The current schedule will complete the Feasibility Study and have an approved Chief's Report in FY 2014.
-Funding Requirements for FY 2013/FY2014:
+The Environmentally Preferred and Pipeline Avoidance and Storage Capacity Alignments are considering protection for the St James Parish communities via non-structural methods such as ring levees, property elevations, etc. The Locally Preferred Alignment is the only one that protects the entire study area and all critical infrastructure (including I-10, US Hwy 61, refineries, petrochemical plants, Port of South Louisiana, etc.) The Pipeline Avoidance and Storage Capacity Alignment was recommended as the Tentatively Selected Plan in June 2013.
+The Pipeline Avoidance and Storage Capacity